 data protection

-A. Name and address of the person responsible and his representative
+A. Name and address of the controller and his/her representative

-The person responsible within the meaning of the EU General Data Protection Regulation ( GDPR ) and other national data protection laws - in particular the Hessian Data Protection and Freedom of Information Act (HDSIG) - as well as other data protection regulations is:
+The controller within the meaning of the EU General Data Protection Regulation ( GDPR ) and other national data protection laws – in particular the Hessian Data Protection and Freedom of Information Act (HDSIG) – as well as other data protection regulations is:

 Technische Hochschule Mittelhessen (THM)